Denver Seminary’s COVID-19 FAQs

-with any COVID-related questions, if you have tested positive for COVID-19, you have been exposed to COVID, or you are presumptive positive (exposure to a known case of COVID and exhibiting symptoms).
+Please contact CovidResponse@denverseminary.edu with any COVID-related questions, if you have tested positive for COVID-19, have been exposed to COVID and are not vaccinated, or you are exhibiting symptoms and have been on campus within the last 48 hours.
 Exposure is defined as having been within 6 feet of someone who has tested positive for the coronavirus, for a total of at least 15 minutes in a day.
 That includes multiple, but brief, encounters, one or two minutes at a time.

 Contacting CovidResponse@denverseminary. edu helps us facilitate contact tracing and provide proper guidance as necessary.

 We monitor the US Centers for Disease Control and Prevention (CDC), the Colorado Department of Public Health and Environment (CDPHE), and the Tri-County Health Department for updated information.

 Symptoms of COVID-19 include: coughing, fever, shortness of breath or difficulty breathing, chills, shaking with chills, muscle pain, headache, sore throat, ear ache, or loss of taste or smell.
 If you are experiencing symptoms, please do NOT attend classes or come to campus.